 In Interval Licensing, LLC v.
 AOL, Inc. (Fed.
 Cir.
 Sept.
 10, 2014), the Federal Circuit invalidated a patent claim as being indefinite under a new standard set forth by the Supreme Court of the United States in Biosig v.
 Nautilus (S. Ct.
 April 28, 2014).
 Interval Licensing is instructional not just for evaluating indefiniteness under […]

-Patent owners can sue anyone up and down the chain of distribution for infringement of patent.
-Manufacturers, distributors and end users are all possible litigants.
+Patent owners can sue anyone up and down the chain of distribution for patent infringement of the patent.
+Manufacturers, distributors, and end users are all possible litigants.
 For example, the end user can be sued for using the patented invention.
 The distributor can be sued for selling the patented invention.
-The manufacturer can be sued for making […]
+The manufacturer can be sued […]

-The filing of a continuing patent application (i.e., continuation, divisional or continuation in part application) may have significant benefits for the patent owner.
-For example, these continuing applications may be used to secure patent protection for previously unexamined subject matter (i.e., non-elected inventions) or seek broader patent protection for what has already been granted.
-However, […]
+The filing of a continuing patent application (i.e., continuation, divisional, or continuation in part application) may have significant benefits for the patent owner.
+For example, these continuing applications may be used to secure patent protection for the previously unexamined subject matter (i.e., non-elected inventions) or seek broader patent protection for what has already been granted. […]

 I. Basics of a restriction requirement In a restriction requirement, an examiner on your case is (1) indicating that the claim set has claims that are directed to different inventions and (2) requiring you to choose one of the inventions for examination.
 The choice is generally simple in that you select the commercial […]